Master's Courses in Dementia Care for Physicians, 60 credits

 Time and place

-The courses are conducted during four semesters: autumn 2016 until autumn 2018, starting on November 11, 2016.
+The courses are conducted during four semesters: autumn 2019 until end of autumn 2021, starting on November 11, 2019.
 The studies are entirely web-based and equal to a one-year master's degree.
 The master’s courses takes place over two years as part-time studies to enable you to work at the same time.

 Meet a course participant